roadsidemultimedia/Docs/configure/global-settings.md

 # Global Settings #

-PageLines DMS provides users with a number global settings, allowing users to change their sites layouts, add social intergration, control colors & styles and more.
+PageLines DMS provides users with a number of global settings, allowing them to change their site's layout, add social intergration, control colors & styles and more.

 ## Admin Shortcuts ##